Hard probe path lengths and event-shape engineering of the quark-gluon plasma: Model and path length measures

 The path length that is traversed in the quark-gluon plasma by a non-interacting probe depends on its origin and direction, as well as the size and expansion of the plasma.
 A probe created near the surface of the plasma that is directed outward will have a shorter path length compared to one that is created around the center.
 In the most extreme example, a probe can be created near the surface and directed towards the center, essentially traversing the entire size of the medium along one axis.

 We model the distance a hard parton would traverse by generating lines through the plasmas produced in the events.
 These lines are produced in pairs at the location of each nucleon-nucleon collision (see Fig.~\ref{fig:illustration}, only one of the back-to-back probes shown to avoid cluttering), and propagate outwards in opposite directions at midrapidity until they encounter a temperature smaller than the freeze-out temperature.
-There are two ways in which the propagation is treated in this analysis.
-The simplest version treats the plasma as static and propagates the lines at the hydro initialization time $\tau_\text{fs} = 1.17\,\text{fm}/c$, whereas the dynamic version propagates the lines with the speed of light through the evolving plasma.
+Given that the plasma is boost-invariant, we can choose the lines to propagate at rapidity $y=0$ without loss of generality.

 In the simplest setting we compute the path length from the starting point of each line to the freeze-out surface.
-Next, we also compute the integrals of several quantities over these paths, which can potentially estimate the energy loss of a hard probe.
-We note that the starting time of $1.17\,$fm$/c$ is relatively late and that for future work it would be interesting to study the dependence of our observables on this starting time.
+Next, we also compute the integrals of several quantities over these paths, which can potentially estimate the energy loss of a hard probe (see also \cite{Dainese:2004te})\@.
+Note here that, since fluid properties such as temperature are not well-defined before $\tau_\text{hyd} = 0.370\,\text{fm}/c$, the integrand is taken to be zero before $\tau_\text{hyd}$\@.

 A naive estimate of the energy loss of a parton would integrate a power $\alpha$ of the local temperature $T^\alpha$, where in this work we use $\alpha=3$ under the assumption that energy loss scales with the entropy density \cite{0801.2173,1312.5003,1507.06556,2007.13758,2007.10078}\@.
 Realistically, however, both the parton and the fluid move relativistically and $T^\alpha$ should only be used in the fluid rest frame.
 To capture this effect we integrate